Skip to content

 The output is three numbers: the 10-year projected value of your current savings plus annual contributions, the gap to your target, and your on-track percentage.
 Someone with 20,000 saved adding 6,000 a year at 7% ends up with around 122,000 - on track if the target is 100,000, well short if it's 250,000.
 The tool shows the gap directly so you can decide whether to contribute more, aim lower, or accept the shortfall.

 The projection uses flat annual contributions and a single return rate.
 In reality, contributions grow with income, returns vary year to year, and targets change with circumstances.
-Treat the output as a planning baseline, not a commitment.
+The output functions as a planning baseline, not a commitment.
 Run it again each year with updated numbers.

 Quick example